om9090/book-finder-api-2.0/README.md

    npm run dev
    ```

-## Usage

-Open your browser and navigate to `http://localhost:3000` to see the application in action.

 ## Contributing

-We welcome contributions!
+Contributions are welcome!
 Please see the [Contributing Guide](CONTRIBUTING.md) for more details.

 ## License